avaneeshmohapatra/carewave/README.md

 A real-time, high-density patient monitoring system designed for hospital wards and care facilities.
 This project provides real-time room tracking, emergency fall alerts, multi-sensor event timelines, and granular room diagnostics.

+## Why these alerts

+Early versions of this dashboard surfaced every anomaly the sensors could detect.
+When we brought it to nursing staff, the response was that they didn't want another device alerting them to something false — an existing system already fired constantly, so they had stopped trusting it.

+That reframed the problem.
+The constraint wasn't detection accuracy, it was the cost of interrupting a nurse who was already busy.
+Every alert we kept had to be worth pulling someone away from a resident.

+We cut the requested feature list from seven to four and split sensor events into two tiers:

+**Surfaced to staff** — `FALL_DETECTED` and sustained `CRITICAL` room states.
+Events where a delayed response has real consequences.

+**Logged silently** — routine `MOTION`, `DOOR`, and `BED_PRESSURE` telemetry.
+Available in the room diagnostics drawer when someone is investigating, but never pushed as an alert.

+The confidence scores and event timeline exist to support the second case: when staff do go looking, they need the history, not another notification.

 ---

 ## Features